Virajb19/GitAsk/README.md

 GITHUB_CLIENT_ID=""
 GITHUB_CLIENT_SECRET=""

 (Optional.
-You can just login using Github)
+You can just login using Github or Email)

 Go to [https://console.cloud.google.com/] and create an OAuth app

 GOOGLE_CLIENT_ID="" GOOGLE_CLIENT_SECRET=""

 Create an App password (Optional.
-Just login using github)
+Just login using github or Email)

 You need to enable 2-Step verification in your google account